-George, Network Operations Apprentice
+Meet the Apprentice: George, Network Operations Apprentice

 I always wanted to join the railway and when I saw GTR were looking for apprentices to join their operations team I jumped at it.
 I had applied for the same job a year before and didn't get it, but I really liked the company and tried again next year which resulted in me getting the job.
 As someone who was 17 at the time I was over the moon with getting the job as it showed the potential that managers saw in me.

 The work environment can be very fast paced when in times of disruption but I enjoy the atmosphere in the workplace and get along with all my colleagues.